mezonai/mezon-js/packages/mezon-js/README.md

 For any errors in client requests, we return the original error objects from the Fetch API: https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API

-In order to capture the Nakama server response associated with the error, when you wrap your client requests in a `try...catch` statement you can invoke `await error.json()` on the `error` object in the catch block:
+In order to capture the Mezon server response associated with the error, when you wrap your client requests in a `try...catch` statement you can invoke `await error.json()` on the `error` object in the catch block:

 ```js
 try {